gradle/gradle/design-docs/dependency-management-bug-fixes.md

 As this 'feature' is a list of bug fixes, this feature spec will not follow the usual template.

-# Lastest status dynamic version work across multiple repositories
+# Lastest status dynamic versions work across multiple repositories

 See [GRADLE-2502](http://issues.gradle.org/browse/GRADLE-2502)

 ### Test coverage

+1. Using `latest.integration`
+    1. Empty repository fails with not found.
+    2. Publish `1.0` and `1.1` with status `integration`.
+Resolves to `1.1`.
+    3. Publish `1.2` with status `release`.
+Resolves to `1.2`
+    4. Publish `1.3` with no ivy.xml.
+Resolves to `1.3`.
+2. Using `latest.milestone`
+    1. Empty repository fails with not found.
+    2. Publish `2.0` with no ivy.xml.
+Fails with not found.
+    3. Publish `1.3` with status `integration`.
+Fails with not found.
+    4. Publish `1.0` and `1.1` with ivy.xml and status `milestone`.
+Resolves to `1.1`.
+    5. Publish `1.2` with status `release`.
+Resolves to `1.2`
+3. Using `latest.release`
+    1. Empty repository fails with not found.
+    2. Publish `2.0` with no ivy.xml.
+Fails with not found.
+    3. Publish `1.3` with status `milestone`.
+Fails with not found.
+    4. Publish `1.0` and `1.1` with ivy.xml and status `release`.
+Resolves to `1.1`.
+4. Multiple repositories.
+5. Checking for changes.
+Using `latest.release`
+    1. Publish `1.0` with status `release` and `2.0` with status `milestone`.
+    2. Resolve and assert directory listing and `1.0` artifacts downloaded.
+    3. Resolve and assert directory listing downloaded.
+    4. Publish `1.1` with status `release`.
+    5. Resolve and assert directory listing and `1.1` artifacts downloaded.
+6. Maven integration
+    1. Publish `1.0`.
+Check `latest.integration` resolves to `1.0` and `latest.release` fails with not found.
+    2. Publish `1.1-SNAPSHOT`.
+Check `latest.integration` resolves to `1.1-SNAPSHOT` and `latest.release` fails with not found.
+7. Version ranges
+8. Repository with multiple patterns.
+9. Repository with `[type]` in pattern before `[revision]`.
+10. Multiple dynamic versions match the same remote revision.

 ### Implementation strategy

 Change ExternalResourceResolver.getDependency() to use the following algorithm:
 1. Calculate an ordered list of candidate versions.
-    1. For a static version selector the list is a singleton.
+    1. For a static version selector the list contains a single candidate.
     2. For a dynamic version selector the list is the full set of versions for the module.
         * For a Maven repository, this is determined using `maven-metadata.xml` if available, falling back to a directory listing.
         * For an Ivy repository, this is determined using a directory listing.
         * Fail if directory listing is not available.
 2. For each candidate version:
     1. If the version matcher does not accept the module version, continue.
-    2. Fetch the module version meta-data.
+    2. Fetch the module version meta-data, as described below.
 If not found, continue.
     3. If the version matcher requires the module meta-data and it does not accept the meta-data, continue.
     4. Use the module version.
 3. Return not found.